junior/springboot-demo-k8s-mysql/README.md

 #### Create Service for Demo App

-Note: this step will create a new LoadBalancer on the infrastructure
+Note: This step will create a new LoadBalancer on the infrastructure

 ```shell
 kubectl apply -f app-svc.yaml
 ```

 #### Create Deployment for Demo App

+Note: The app will create the necessary tables on the MySQL on the first run

 ```shell
 kubectl apply -f app-dep.yaml